story-ai/story-ai.github.io/english-language.md

       filled: false
       text:
         - >-
-          Story’s GCSE English Literature courses are completely aligned to the essential subject content, each topic (Critical reading and comprehension, Writing, and Spoken language) has been broken down into smaller nuggets of learning.
+          Story’s GCSE English Language courses are completely aligned to the essential subject content, each topic (Critical reading and comprehension, Writing, and Spoken language) has been broken down into smaller nuggets of learning.
 We think of these nuggets as bite-sized